About YANG Paths

 Keys in paths#

-If you noticed, the paths that yangpath provided differ from the ones we extracted ourselves by just looking at the module tree representation.
+provided differ from the ones we extracted ourselves by just looking at the module tree representation.
 The extra piece here is the list keys that are present in the paths.

 The reason for the keys to be present is to make paths more universally applicable.
 When the key information is missing, you loose the granularity of the path.
-By looking at the path in the /c1/l1/leaf1 form there is no way to tell if the list l1 has keys, and if it does, how many and what are their names?
+By looking at the path in the /c1/l1/leaf1

-For that reason, yangpath adds keys to the lists, making the paths complete.
+adds keys to the lists, making the paths complete.

-If the key information is indeed not needed, a user can easily delete the key elements from the path /c1/l1[key1=*][key2=*]/key1 -> /c1/l1/key1.
+If the key information is indeed not needed, a user can easily delete the key elements from the path /c1/l1[key1=*][key2=*]/key1 -> /c1/l1/key1

 Path styles#

-By default yangpath exports paths in XPATH style, but it is also possible to display the paths in a RESTCONF style, all it takes is a single flag switch:
+exports paths in XPATH style, but it is also possible to display the paths in a RESTCONF style, all it takes is a single flag switch:

 ❯ yangpath export -s restconf -m pkg/path/testdata/test3/test3.yang